tendermint/spec/spec/consensus/proposer-based-timestamp/pbts-algorithm_002_draft.md

 So, if process `p` is the proposer of a round of height `h_p` and reads from its clock a time `now_p <= decision_p[h_p-1]`, it should postpone the generation of its proposal until `now_p > decision_p[h_p-1]`.

-Notice that monotonicity is not introduced by this proposal, being already ensured by [bfttime]().
+Notice that monotonicity is not introduced by this proposal, being already ensured by [`bfttime`][bfttime].
 In `bfttime`, the `Timestamp` field of every `Precommit` message of height `h_p` sent by a correct process is required to be larger than `decision_p[h_p-1].time`, as one of such `Timestamp` fields becomes the time assigned to a value proposed at height `h_p`.

 The time monotonicity of values proposed in heights of consensus is verified by the `valid()` predicate, to which every proposed value is submitted.